San Francisco City Hall Wedding Photographer

 San Francisco City Hall Approved Vendor

 Our photography studio has been added to San Francisco City Hall's approved "Featured Vendor" list.
 We have submitted the necessary paperwork and meet all of the insurance requirements to photograph private city hall events.
 Our many years of successfully photographing weddings at this popular venue has helped us to be added to this list.
 What does this mean for you?
 Just the knowledge that you have chosen a well established, quality company that you can rely on with tons of experience and credibility.
+In addition, if you are planning a Saturday wedding at SF City Hall, you are only allowed to use approved vendors due to insurance liability issues.
 We have forged professional relationships with many of City Hall's special event coordinators and often receive important information that assists us in navigating the entire matrimonial process.
 We specialize in photographing weddings at this premium venue, we don't just do it on the side.
 Last year alone (2015) we photographed 75 out of our 92 local weddings at San Francisco City Hall!
 2016 is looking to be even better!
 Check out one of our more romantic weddings of 2015 by clicking the link.

 Top 5 Reasons to Get Married in San Francisco